Azure/arc-k8s-demo/README.md

----
-page_type: sample
-languages:
-- yaml
-products:
-- azure-arc
-description: "Example repository for Azure Arc enabled Kubernetes"
-urlFragment: "update-this-to-unique-url-stub"
----

-# Official sample for Azure Arc enabled Kubernetes
+# Official cluster configuration sample for Azure Arc enabled Kubernetes

-This repository is an example of a basic GitOps repository that can be used with Azure Arc enabled Kubernetes.
+This repository contains sample Kubernetes manifest files that can be deployed using GitOps to an Azure Arc enabled Kubernetes cluster.

 ## Contents